Asset purchase programme (APP)

 Corporate sector purchase programme (CSPP)

-The purchases began on 8 June 2016 and are normally conducted in both the primary and secondary markets (for public undertakings in the secondary market only, as under the PSPP).
+The purchases began on 8 June 2016 and were normally conducted in both the primary and secondary markets (for public undertakings in the secondary market only, as under the PSPP).
 Purchases under the CSPP were conducted on behalf of the Eurosystem by the Nationale Bank van België/Banque Nationale de Belgique, the Banque de France, the Banca d’Italia, the Banco de España, Suomen Pankki – Finlands Bank and the Deutsche Bundesbank.